seanwo/how-to/pinas/smb.md

 ## Setup Windows SMB Support

-Adding Windows SMB share support to your NAS.
+Adding Windows SMB sharing support to your NAS.

 This example sets up a SMB share called ```movies``` that is accessible by the ```mediauser``` account.